kaismic/Hitomi-Scroll-Viewer/README.md

 - Change view direction

 ## How to install
-If you are installing for the first time or upgrading the app version from 1.x.x to 2.x.x, follow all the steps.
-Otherwise, follow only step 3-4.
+If you are upgrading the app from version 2.x.x to 2.x.x, please skip step 2.
+Otherwise, follow all the steps.
 1. [Download](https://github.com/kaismic/Hitomi-Scroll-Viewer/releases/latest) the file corresponding to your CPU architecture and unzip the file.
 2. Open the unzipped folder and click on the Security Certificate file (.cer) -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted People -> Next -> Finish.
 3. Run MSIX File (.msix)